Dan Kwaku Yeboah reveals chilling details about murder of Rev Osei Kofi's in-law by house help

 Per Kwaku Yeboah’s narration of events, Princess Efia was allegedly stabbed by her house help whom she recruited barely months ago in Kumasi.

-Kwaku Yeboah recounts that the house help who allegedly carried out the dastard act goes by the name John Allister and is 22 years old.
+Kwaku Yeboah recounts that the house help who allegedly carried out the dastardly act goes by the name John Allister and is 22 years old.

 “The family of Reverend Osei Kofi is in deep sorrow now because the wife of his London-based son has been killed.
 The man wanted his wife to have the freedom to undertake her business activities so recruited a house help through an agency known as M&B Jobs.